 However, in this study we will be using the rules of Pardes interpretation.
 Pardes, meaning “paradise”, is an acronym consisting of four letters (PRDS) that make up the four levels of interpretation found in the Scriptures.
 They are: Peshat (meaning the simple, grammatical level) and it means the plain meaning of a verse.
 The next one is Remez (hint or allegorical level) where there is a “hint” to another meaning.
 The third level is Drash (teaching, or parabolic level) and that is when the Peshat can be applied in an allegorical sense.
 The last level is Sowd (mystery) where a hidden, secret or mystical meaning can be done with a verse.

-The four Gospels were written according to these four levels.
-Mark was written in the peshat, Luke in the remez, John in the sowd and Matthew in the drash, or parabolic level.
+The four Gospels may have been written according to these four levels.
+Mark was written in the peshat, Luke in the remez, John in the sowd and Matthew in the drash, or parabolic and kingly level.
 That is why there are more parables in Matthew than in any other book.
+He was from a priestly tribe and was a tax collector.
+Mark is going to give the short W-2 form of the life of Yeshua in 16 chapters, but Matthew is going to give the long form of it in 28 chapters.
+He sees Yeshua through kingly and royal eyes and his midrashic style contains more parables about the Kingdom of Heaven than any other book.
+In fact, the term “Kingdom of Heaven” is only found in Matthew.

 The book of Matthew will have many examples of these levels and they will be pointed out at times.
 Now, we will look at the book through its proper context which is made up of several areas, some of which are ignored in most Bible Studies.
 Obviously we will look at the literary context, but there is a religious and cultural context that will influence our meanings.